Beaver Scouts (The Scout Association): Trials: 1970s

-Despite the report's recommendations other under eight provisions were trialled and investigated in a number of different locations internationally and unofficially in the United Kingdom.
+Despite the 1966 report's recommendations, other under eight provisions were trialled and investigated in a number of different locations internationally and informally in the United Kingdom.
 By 1975 there existed in England an 'Adventurers' section in Dulwich and West Peckham in South London, 'Mini-Cubs' in Lancashire, 'Tweenies' in Southwark and 'Pre-Scout training' in Brighton.
 There were also a number of sections in Scotland including Acorns (A Cub OR Nearly So) in Coatbridge, Mini-Cubs and Tenderpads in Dundee and over a dozen groups in Glasgow of varying names including Panthers, Beavers, Chimps, Sparks and Mini-Cubs, with an advisory body.
 All of these organisations differed wildly in programme, uniform, structure and whether they had a law and promise.

-By 1975 however, Beavers in Northern Ireland had advanced significantly to include approximately 100 Beaver groups, 2,500 boy members and 200 leaders; this compared to around 4,500 Cub Scouts in 520 packs at the same time.
+However, by 1975, Beavers in Northern Ireland had advanced significantly to include approximately 100 Beaver groups, 2,500 boys and 200 leaders; this compared to around 4,500 Cubs in 520 packs at the same time.
 In September 1968, the Beavers Association was set up to oversee development of the section and they published a Beavers Handbook and organised an annual conference for leaders.
 It was noticed that a number of adults had stepped forward to help run the section who had no previous connection to youth work, which allayed fears over the growth of the new section by some.
-A common uniform of a grey shirt and emerald green necker was introduced, as was a programme that did not use any of the Cub Scout content at all, instead linked to four pawprint badges and the name Beavers as a backronym: Building, Energy release, Adventure, Variety, Entertaining, Religion and Storytelling.
-In 1973, a resolution was published requesting Beavers be formally adopted into the structure of Scouting in Northern Ireland, and in early 1975 this was approved.
+A common uniform of a grey shirt and emerald green necker was introduced, as was a programme that did not use any of the Cub content at all, instead linked to four pawprint badges and the name Beavers as a backronym: Building, Energy release, Adventure, Variety, Entertaining, Religion and Storytelling.
+In 1973, a resolution was published requesting Beavers be formally adopted in Northern Ireland and, in early 1975, this was approved.

 In 1974, the youth scene had developed enough that a new review and report were commissioned to look into the matter of a pre-Cub section.
 The Wellbeloved Report, which was published in 1975, recommended the development of an under eight section as a priority.
 It determined a section could be delivered in line with the aims of the movement and would not cause significant reputational or organisational problems for the other older sections.